tomwalder/php-gds/README.md

 Although you can use a very similar syntax with Datastore GQL, it can be unnecessarily costly.
 This is because each row scanned when running a query is charged for.
 So, doing the equivalent of `LIMIT 5000, 50` will count as 5,050 reads - not just the 50 we actually get back.

 This is all fixed by using Cursors.
-The implementation is all encapsulated within the `Gateway` class so you don't need to worry about it.
+The implementation is all encapsulated within the `GDS\Gateway` class so you don't need to worry about it.

+Bototm line: the bult-in pagination uses Cursors whenever possible for fastest & cheapest results.

 #### Tips for LIMIT-ed fetch operations ####

 Do not supply a `LIMIT` clause when calling
-- `fetchOne()` - it's done for you (we add `LIMIT 1`)
+- `GDS\Store::fetchOne` - it's done for you (we add `LIMIT 1`)
-- `fetchPage()` - again, it's done for you and it will cause a conflict.
+- `GDS\Store::fetchPage` - again, it's done for you and it will cause a conflict.

 #### Pricing & Cursor References ####